 What is MDRAP?

-The MDRAP is a government funded program that is part of the Government’s Stronger Rural Health Strategy.
-The MDRAP Guidelines issued by the department of Health.
+The MDRAP is a Commonwealth Government funded program that is part of the Government’s Stronger Rural Health Strategy.
+The MDRAP Guidelines are issued by the Department of Health.

 What are the benefits of entering the MDRAP?

 The major benefits of the MDRAP program include:

 - Access to items in the Medicare Benefits Schedule (MBS) for medical practitioners (e.g. Group A7, A2 and some A11).

 - Provision of funding to support supervision and education for MDRAP doctors.